Our Services

 Eliminate Pain with Natural Alignment

 Much of our pain exists because the body is out of balance.
 It could be the result of an old injury, hours of sitting behind a desk or the wheel of a car, repetitive use injuries from exercise or work, or a postural dysfunction.
 All of these can knock your body out of alignment, causing pain, sleeplessness, and limitations.
-Rolfing Structural Integration guides your body back into balance, eliminating the dysfunction that is causing your pain.
+Principle based Osteopathy puts the body back into balance, helping eliminate the dysfunction that is causing your pain.

 ROLFING